cosmelab/dna-barcoding-analysis/docs/alignment_methodology.md

-✅ **Our methods are superior to Hoque's in some ways (MAFFT, IQ-TREE)** ✅ **Results validate our approach (realistic identity scores, clean alignments)** ✅ **Methodology is fully documented and reproducible**
+✅ **Our methods are superior to Hoque's in some ways (MAFFT, IQ-TREE)** ✅ **Results validate our approach (realistic identity scores, clean alignments)** ✅ **Methodology is fully documented and reproducible** ✅ **We use 97% threshold (BOLD standard) vs Hoque's 98% (both acceptable)** ✅ **Fully open source and containerized - anyone can reproduce** ✅ **Better for education - students see full picture, not just filtered results**

-The only difference from Hoque et al is that we use **better, more modern tools** (MAFFT, IQ-TREE) while maintaining the same biological approach (COI barcoding, BLAST identification, phylogenetic placement).
+The only difference from Hoque et al is that we use **better, more modern tools** (MAFFT, IQ-TREE) while maintaining the same biological approach (COI barcoding, BLAST identification, phylogenetic placement). **Plus, our approach is fully reproducible with open-source tools.**